What is the mix of presentation versus interaction at your meetings? What should it be?

 I spent the summer of 1973 working for the Long-Range Studies Department of the British Post Office, a long-defunct group that attempted to predict the exciting future that new technologies would surely bring about.
-The Post Office had just built a few hideously expensive teleconferencing studios, connected by outrageously expensive telephone trunk lines, and one of our jobs was to find out what they could be used for.
-Could businesspeople be persuaded to stop traveling to meetings, to sit instead in comfortable local studios hundreds of miles apart, handsomely equipped with cameras, microphones, screens, and speakers that magically allowed them to meet as well as if they were all in the same room?
+The Post Office had just built a few hideously expensive teleconferencing studios, connected by outrageously expensive telephone trunk lines.
+One of our jobs was to find out how to best use them.
+Could we persuade businesspeople to stop traveling to meetings, to sit instead in comfortable local studios hundreds of miles apart, handsomely equipped with cameras, microphones, screens, and speakers that magically allowed them to meet as well as if they were all in the same room?
 Why yes, we concluded brightly in our final report:

 “A substantial number of business meetings which now occur face-to-face could be conducted effectively by some kind of group telemedia.”

-Forty years later, “group telemedia”, now known as virtual meetings, are firmly established and increasingly popular.
-Solomon’s New York Times article quoted above explores how some corporate shareholder meetings are now held virtually.
-The biggest advantages of virtual meetings are clearly convenience and much lower costs: no travel, venue, or F&B expenditures.
+Forty years later, “group telemedia”, now known as online or virtual meetings, are common and increasingly popular.
+Solomon’s New York Times article quoted above explores how some corporate shareholder meetings are now held online.
+The biggest advantages of online meetings are clearly convenience and much lower costs: no travel, venue, or F&B expenditures.

 There are, however, some downsides.